Mostak-Ahmmed/Mostak-Ahmmed/README.md

 ### Hi there 👋, Hi, I'm Mostak Ahmmed!
-#### Student
+#### Computer Science and Engineering student

-As a student of Computer Science and Engineering, I am deeply passionate about the  technology and problem-solving.I have been captivated by the way computers work and how they can be used to create innovative solutions.
-This interest has grown over time, shaping my academic journey and guiding my career aspirations
+As a Computer Science and Engineering student, I’m passionate about technology and solving real-world problems through innovation.
+I’m fascinated by how computers work and love exploring ways to create impactful solutions.
+My journey is driven by curiosity, continuous learning, and a desire to push boundaries in tech.

 Skills: C/ C++ /Java /Python / REACT / JS / HTML / CSS